anoma/taiga/book/src/validity-predicates.md

 Informally, transactions take a private subset of unspent notes from the Taiga note set, publicly reveal their nullifiers, and reveal a new set of note commitments to add to the Taiga note set.
 The Action/Execute circuit verifies consistency of this state transition, but does not check directly its validity.
 Instead, the validity predicate circuits must check the validity of the state transition.
 The following VPs are called:

 * The spending VP for every spent note
-* The token VP for every spent and created note
+* The app VP for every spent and created note
 * The receiving VP for every created note

 Each VP is called *once* per transaction, even if it is checking multiple *notes*.
-In addition, VPs are given all notes in the transaction as input, whether or not that note is associated with that *token type* or *user address*.
+In addition, VPs are given all notes in the transaction as input, whether or not that note is associated with that *app type* or *user address*.

 ### VP interface